 The results of the intersection analysis under 2030 traffic conditions are summarized in Table 4-7 for signalized intersections and Table 4-8 for unsignalized intersections.
-The intersection LOS results are also presented graphically in Figures 4-3 and 4-4.
+The intersection LOS results are also presented graphically in Figures 4-3 and 4-4 included in Appendix A-2.
 The tables and figures encompass the intersections that were evaluated for the existing morning and evening peak hour levels of service.
 The following paragraphs summarize the expected 2030 operating conditions.